 Cloud accounting allows you to digitally record your expenses so everything is accountant-ready at tax time.
-You can even enter recurring expenses such as rent or subscription software so you don’t have to manually enter it every month.
+You can even enter recurring expenses such as rent or subscription software so you don’t have to manually enter them every month.

-When your expenses are up to date, you’ll know exactly what your profit/loss is in real time which can help you make smarter business decisions.
+When your expenses are up to date, you’ll know exactly what your profit/loss is in real-time which can help you make smarter business decisions.

 4. Accounting on the Go Saves Time

-Forget about setting aside the third Friday of every month to tackle invoicing, entering expenses, writing estimates and other accounting chores.
+Forget about setting aside the third Friday of every month to tackle invoicing, entering expenses, writing estimates, and other accounting chores.
 That Friday has a way of filling up fast, which delays your ability to get paid and be organized.

 Many cloud accounting solutions (including FreshBooks) have a mobile app that allows you to do all your bookkeeping on your phone or tablet, wherever you are.
-Send the estimate on the bus on the way home from the meeting, whip up an invoice while you’re waiting for your lunch order and record the receipt for supplies before you’ve even left the store.
+Send the estimate on the bus on the way home from the meeting, whip up an invoice while you’re waiting for your lunch order, and record the receipt for supplies before you’ve even left the store.

 Cloud accounting transforms accounting into a series of small tasks you can do on the go instead of one big chore that has to be done at your desk.